SRCH2/srch2-ngn/documentation/docs/index.md

 ###Check Status

-The other asynchronous callback that can be implemented is `StateResponseListener`.
+The other asynchronous callback is `StateResponseListener`.
 For this tutorial, a new nested class is defined inside of `SearchActivity` declared as `private static class SRCH2ControlListener implements StateResponseListener`.
-By overriding its methods, the status results of operations performed on indexes, such as when specific records are requested by their primary key or when the SRCH2Engine is ready to start searching, can be accessed.
+By overriding its methods, we can access the status results of operations performed on indexes, such as when specific records are requested by their primary key or when the SRCH2Engine is ready to start searching.

 ```
 public class SearchActivity extends Activity implements